elflordbane/Computer-Graphics/README.md

       a lot out of programming this 3D scene.
 I would like to put these skills to work someday but I am unsure what that looks like for me.
 I know school keeps me pretty busy and I like learning new things about computer science and technology.
 My goal is to get a bachelor’s degree in software engineering, and I am getting closer with each class I take.

+      NOTE:  The Scene project file is almost 200MB it is brocken down into 25MB files if you download all the files the zip reconstructs the file.